Starting a business with an occupational disability

 1.Discuss your plans with UWV

 Are you receiving benefits from UWV and want to start your own business?
-If so, discuss your plans with a UWV employment expert first.
+If so, discuss your plans with a UWV employment expert (in Dutch).
 Together, you will look at what is possible.
 And whether your own business is right for you.
 You make agreements about the steps to follow to become an entrepreneur.
 And about the activities and conditions.
 For example, about deducting the income from your business from your benefit.

-2. Examine the opportunities of your plan
+2. Research your plan

 Before starting your own business with a disability, first research if your plan has a chance of success.
 For example, think about: